Residential Unified Development Ordinance (RUDO)

 1. City approves building a condo cluster; construction gets underway; heavy snow accumulates in February 2017.
 Temperatures warm; rains come.
 Homes as far away as 30 lots from the construction site experience flooding.
 One home was destroyed.
 Another home required 24 hr/day, for 14 consecutive day restoration via a 3rd party pumping and hauling water away.
 Considerable money was spent to retrofit that house with pump-and-drain system.

 2. City approves another project in the same neighborhood.
 Pumps that function infrequently work feverously when raining; one basement had storm water accumulation (had not happened since the condo project).
 Storm water floods the street, even with light rain.
+One home has been so adversely affected that they require major renovations or even a total rebuild.

 Bottom Line: Multiple times, the Master Plan states Environmental/Flood Hazard and Context-Sensitive areas need careful consideration.
 PLEASE heed these warnings.
 Ecosystems need to be respected and cared for.